 Choose responsibly sourced wrapping paper from recycled sources if possible, or opt for reusable fabric alternatives.
 Using ribbon or string not only looks much more attractive than plastic tape but it also means paper can be used over and over again.

 6. The Holly and the Ivy

 Thankfully the era of gaudy plastic decorations is (mainly!) behind us.
 But think carefully about what you use to decorate your home and choose durable decorations you'll enjoy for years to come.
-We love these handmade felt dinosaur decorations.
+We love these handmade felt decorations.
 Or why not forage for natural decorations like pine cones or holly or make your own decorations from dried orange slices?

 Consider your Christmas crackers too, they're often the culprits of cheap plastic fillers that get thrown away very quickly.

 It's estimated 33 million trees worth of Christmas cards are thrown away after Christmas in the UK every year.
 In a year when we may choose to write, rather than visit, it's important to make sure we're conscious of what our cards are made of and where they come from.
 Recycled cards that can go on to be recycled again are a good choice - for this reason avoid foil, glitter and gloss.
 Check out our range of recycled cards that make a difference, from planting trees to supporting charities.

 This year is a good time to consider your so-called "love miles".
 It's likely lots of us will be opting for video chats rather than travelling long distances and while it may not be what we'd hoped for, this will have a positive environmental impact.
 Of course at times like these being with loved ones feels more important than ever so if you do travel try to opt for greener transport options, walk and cycle where possible, use public transport and share lifts if it's safe to do so.

 If you're still looking for inspiration why not check out all our products?

 - The best ethical and sustainable Christmas gifts for kids - a gift guide by age